j-brady/peakipy/README.md

 This will result in an extra column being added to your `fits.csv` file called `vclist` containing the corresponding values.

+### Excluding peaks

+Peaks can be excluded from being fitted either by directly commenting the line in the `.csv` file containing the peak list i.e add a `#` at the start of the line you want to exclude.
+Alternatively, peaks can be excluded by changing the value in the column entitled `include` from `yes` to `no`.
+The easiest way to do this is via the `edit_peaks.py` script.

 ## Protocol

 Initial parameters for FWHM, peak centers and fraction are fitted from the sum of all planes in your spectrum (for best signal to